rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

                 hasHitEOF = true;
             ```

-7. __Breaking down conjunctions into nested if blocks should be tested and removed.__
+7. __Breaking down conjunctions into nested if blocks__
     Another common refactoring observed was a conjunction broken down into nested if statements.
 This is done to access cases where one of the conditions evaluate to true and the other to false.
-This breaking down can sometimes be seen as refactoring and should be tested before removing from the patch.
-If removing this change does not create any new compiler errors or warnings and do not affect the bug, it should be removed.
+This operation can sometimes be seen as refactoring.
+Keep in mind that removing these kinds of changes may require several iterations of testing(between removing/altering the patch and restoring the original patch).
+If removing/altering this change neither affects the bug nor creates any new compiler errors or warnings, remove the change from the patch.

     * Example: The example below demonstrates a case like this.
-2 conditons a and b were used with ga conjunction and bug fix was a case when a is true and b is false.
+Two conditons(a and b) were used with conjunction.
+The bug fix was one of the cases where the condition a is true and b is false.
 To access this case, the conjunction has to be broken into nested if statements.
+However, we can discard the changes regarding `if(a && b)` and `if(a) if(b)` as they are actually equivalent.

         * Non-Minimized:
             ```diff